Kurento/kurento/source/user/features.rst

 Kurento Media Server exposes all its functionality through an RPC API called :doc:`Kurento API </features/kurento_api>`.
 This API can be queried directly by any kind of JSON-compatible client, but the recommended way to work with it is by means of a :doc:`Kurento Client </features/kurento_client>` library; these are currently provided for *Java*, *Browser Javascript*, and *Node.js*.

-If you prefer a different programming language, it´s possible to write a custom client library by following the specification of the :doc:`Kurento Protocol </features/kurento_protocol>`, based on *WebSocket* and *JSON-RPC*.
+If you prefer a different programming language, it's possible to write a custom client library by following the specification of the :doc:`Kurento Protocol </features/kurento_protocol>`, based on *WebSocket* and *JSON-RPC*.

 The picture below shows how to use Kurento Clients in three scenarios: